tomwheeler/workshop-berlin-2025/README.md

 at the We Are Developers conference in Berlin (July 11, 2025).

 ## Prerequisites
-To complete the hands-on exercises in this workshop, you need three things:
+We will use GitHub codespaces for this workshop, so there is nothing to install, and you can skip this section.
+However, if you wish to run these exercises locally once the workshop is over, you'll need three things:

 1. A clone of this repository to your laptop
 2. A working installation of [Go](https://go.dev/dl/), version 1.23 or higher
 3. A working installation of the `temporal` command-line tool, also known as